hrmnjt/data-analysis-framework/README.md

 # Data Analysis Boilerplate

----

 ## What is this?
-A light-weight folder structure serving as starting point for data-analysis projects to helps maintain consistency and code-quality.
+A light-weight folder structure serving as starting point for data-analysis projects in python to helps maintain consistency and code-quality.
 This structure inspired from
 [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/) project while